 This tool is basically the best hair dryer and styling brush in one, delivering oomph at the roots, a smooth finish through the lengths, and bouncy blow dry style bends to the ends.
 Let's be honest, there are few beauty services more uplifting than a pro blow-dry.
 But away from the salon, mastering the art of the DIY blowout, armed with a brush in one hand and hair dryer in the other is no mean feat.

 If you’ve nailed the wrap, pull, and smooth technique used by the pros then bravo!
-If, however, you’ve never had the dexterity, coordination, or arm power, then this viral Revlon One-Step Volumizer could be a game-changer.
+If, however, you’ve never had the dexterity, coordination, or arm power, learning how to use a blow dryer brush, specifically this viral Revlon One-Step Volumizer could be a game-changer.
 On TikTok, videos tagged #revlonhairdryerbrush have amassed more than 227 million views.
 It has over 266,00 reviews on Amazon, almost 80% of which are five-star.
 It’s clear from the before and after photos that this hair dryer brush does magical things to every hair type, from fine and straight to beach hair waves or natural hairstyles.

 But how easy is it to use, and does it really give you the silky swish you’d enjoy from a professional blow-dry?
 Our Revlon hair dryer brush review will break down everything you need to know.